far-oda/LU-Survival-Guide/README.md

 ### Self Check-in
 The professor won’t check you in for class; you will do it yourself through the app.
 Just go to the calendar section, open the day’s session, and you can check in 5 min before the start of the lecture.
 _Fun tip_: If you’re not feeling like attending, you can check in outside the class, just be close enough to the room.
+You paid a high amount for guidance so I suggest you attend regardless.

 ### Map
 It’s similar to mazemaps but more oriented for the campus.
 It displays available PC spaces, laundry space availability, buses, food places, and even booking spaces.